Strep Throat Fact Sheet

 - Tender and swollen neck glands

-Sometimes people with strep can develop a red rash all over the body that feels like sandpaper.
-When this occurs, the illness is called “scarlet fever.”
+Sometimes people with strep throat can develop a red rash all over the body that feels like sandpaper.
+When this occurs, the illness is called “scarlet fever."

-Strep throat is spread from person to person
+Strep throat is spread from person to person.

-Strep throat can be diagnosed by a doctor
+Strep throat can be diagnosed by a doctor.

 Throat cultures usually take 24 to 48 hours.
 There are also rapid tests, which can be used to diagnose strep throat more quickly.

-Treatment is important
+Treatment is important.

 Strep throat can be treated with antibiotics.
 Treatment is important to prevent serious complications such as rheumatic fever and kidney disease, which may be life threatening.
-Infected children should be excluded from child care/school and infected foodhandlers should be excluded from work until 24 hours after starting treatment.
+Infected children should be excluded from child care/school and infected food handlers should be excluded from work until 24 hours after starting treatment.

-Strep throat can be prevented
+Strep throat can be prevented.

 - Cover the mouth when coughing or sneezing.